Malay language course in Singapore

 5. Cultural Context Enhances Communication

-• Malay culture, traditions, and etiquette
+• Malay culture, traditions, and social etiquette

-• Common proverbs, expressions, and their origins
+• Common proverbs, idioms, and their cultural meanings

-• Respectful communication practices
+• Respectful communication practices in different social settings

 6. Everyday Practical Benefits of Malay Communication Skills